packetsifter/packetsifterTool/README.md

     </ul><br>
 Currently, PacketSifter generates the following tar.gz files:
 <ul>
-<li>httpObjects.tar.gz (optional) - HTTP objects observed in pcap. <<Warning>> There could be a lot of HTTP objects and you can potentially extract malicious http objects depending on the pcap.
+<li>httpObjects.tar.gz - HTTP objects observed in pcap. <<Warning>> There could be a lot of HTTP objects and you can potentially extract malicious http objects depending on the pcap.
 Use with caution!! </li>
-<li>smbObjects.tar.gz (optional) - SMB objects observed in pcap.
+<li>smbObjects.tar.gz - SMB objects observed in pcap.
 There could be a lot of SMB objects and you can potentially extract malicious SMB objects depending on the pcap.
 Use with caution!! </li>
 </ul>

 # VirusTotal Integration